 A refreshing fremented drink made of sweet juice from quinces, honey and water.

-Constantina, is another fantastic blogger I met there.
+Had a great time and met interesting people.
+Constantina, is another blogger I met there.
 She blogs in Greek and although she is not a food blogger she shares her views and opinions on a lot of interesting matters.

-We had a wonderful time, all the food were delicious and it was an amazing taste experience, dishes with a flavour of food and history, mixed together with ancient ingredients and cooked with old techniques.
-Congratulations Mariana.
+All the food were delicious and it was an amazing taste experience: dishes with a flavour of food and history, mixed together with ancient ingredients and cooked with old techniques.

 Kopiaste and Kali Orexi!!